ErionaOsaj/fuel-consumption-ratings-2023/README.md

 ### Outlier Removal

-We have performed outlier detection based on the statistical analysis conducted earlier.
+We have performed outlier detection based on the statistical analysis conducted earlier form the boxplots and from using z-score for rows that have too many outliers.
 Outliers were identified as values that fall outside the range defined by our boxplot analysis.

 ```python
 # Determine the number of rows that have outlier values